 Many organizations take a siloed approach ...
 They use a mashup of disparate systems and processes to manage the revenue cycle, which causes sellers, managers and leaders to manually piece together a picture of everything happening in their pipelines.
 Mary Shea, VP, Global Innovation Evangelist

 In today’s sales world, customers expect near-instant communication and response.
 They want their questions answered quickly and they expect a smooth, speedy handoff throughout the entire sales process.
-Without a unified engagement and intelligence platform, it’s easy to lose track of what a customer has already been told or what data has already been gathered.
+Without a unified Sales Execution Platform, it’s easy to lose track of what a customer has already been told or what data has already been gathered.

 Another major benefit of RevOps is that it facilitates long-term strategic planning.